Boost Software Testing Efficiency

 The clients/customers/users run beta tests.
 They perform these tests in real environments before the organization officially releases the product into the market.
 This test aims to ensure that no errors remain in the product and that it meets all business requirements from the user's perspective.

-An example of a beta test is when games are pre-released on the Play or App Store.
+An example of a beta testing is when games are pre-released on the Play or App Store.
 The developers release these games to get user feedback, identify glitches, fix the errors, and release the app with all issues resolved.

 c) Operational acceptance testing (OAT)